monty5811/stcolumbas.freechurch.org/src/_headlines/2020-09-18-sign-up-for-services-in-october.md

   - church. gospel
   - jesus
   - service
-intro: In October, in line with government guidelines, we will continue to be limiting attendance to a maximum of 50 people per service.
+intro: In October we will continue to be limiting service attendance to a maximum of 50 people in line with government guidelines.
 If you wish to attend a service in October, it's important that you fill in the form at [stcsfc/october ](https://stcs.elvanto.eu/form/607f0268-4a0c-4e5b-96a9-9d3ef7902673)to let us know your availability.